conda-incubator/conda-store/docs/contributing.md

 There are two spots that introduce issues to reproducibility.
 The first issue is tracking when an `environment.yaml` file has changes.
 This can be easily tracked by taking a sha256 of the file .
-This is what Conda-Store does but sorts the dependencies to make sure it has a way of not triggering a rebuild if the order of two packages changes in the dependencies list.
+This is what conda-store does but sorts the dependencies to make sure it has a way of not triggering a rebuild if the order of two packages changes in the dependencies list.
 In step (2) `repodata.json` is updated regularly.
 When Conda solves for a user's environment it